 The celebrated Provence-based designer Nicole de Vesian created thoughtful, contemporary gardens which are renowned for their sense of place and sculptural beauty.
 Among those you'll visit is her most famous, La Louve, a peaceful, sculptural space created over 10 years as a homage to the characteristic 'garrigue' landscape of the area.
 In the afternoon we enjoy the colours and scents of the unique Couleur Garance Lauris, a terraced garden set in the grounds of the 18th century Chateau de Lauris and boasting over 300 species of plants used for dyes used in clothes, food, cosmetics and art.

 The superb gardens at the Bastide de Romegas have been cultivated since the 16th century and make a great introduction to the delights of Aix en Provence: you'll enjoy mazes and parterres, fountains and relaxing lawns before heading off to spend the afternoon exploring the graceful, leafy boulevards and marketplaces of the birthplace of Paul Cézanne.

 Sometimes things happen beyond our control – the weather, traffic jams or changes at the places we visit.
 If we need to adjust your holiday programme, for whatever reason, your leader will help smooth the way.

 Immerse yourself in the landscape of Matisse, Cézanne and Van Gogh, in this quiet corner of Provence.
 Rolling fields, blue skies, gorgeous villages and excellent food and wine epitomise everyone’s image of Provence, and we hope that this holiday will deliver that, and a little bit more.
-As well as sitting in the Route de la Lavande, an area steeped in the culture of lavender production, Greoux-les-Bains straddles the exquisite Luberon region, which we’ll visit on our walks, but also the mighty Verdon Gorge.
+As well as sitting in the Route de la Lavande, an area steeped in the culture of lavender production, Greoux-les-Bains straddles the exquisite Luberon region, and also the mighty Verdon Gorge.
 The Grand Canyon of France with 800m sheer cliffs sums up this area’s unspoilt countryside.
-On Mondays the traditional Provençal market at the hill-top village of Forqualquier has run for centuries and we can make our picnic lunch from delicious local bread, olives, tapenade, cheese and meats.
-Moustiere Ste Marie, deemed officially one of the prettiest villages in France, is a lovely place to celebrate our final day’s walking with a beer in one of the many pavement cafés.
+On Mondays the traditional Provençal market at the hill-top village of Forqualquier has run for centuries.
+Moustiere Ste Marie, deemed officially one of the prettiest villages in France, is a lovely place to drink a beer in one of the many pavement cafés.